yosseftal/green_eye_project/README.md

 the converted images will be saved in the same directory path you provided with the name 'image_<last_saved_id+1>.jpg'.
 For the first image, the last_saved_id will be 0.
 Therefore its name will be “image_1.jpg”

+the test files includes:
+- running a benchmark between the native and the multi-threaded implementation
+- checking the runtime of the multi-threaded implementation vs. the number of running threads.